Location couldn’t be better – 10 minutes from the Old Man of Stor, 10 minutes from the beach and 25 mins from Portree

 Favourite Eateries on Skye…

 Indulge in the culinary delights of Skye at its most popular restaurants.
-Relish the award-winning dishes at The Three Chimneys, savor fresh seafood with French flair at Loch Bay Restaurant, and enjoy the intimate, locally sourced meals at Scorrybreac Restaurant.
+Relish the award-winning dishes at The Three Chimneys, savor fresh seafood with French flair at Loch Bay Restaurant, delicious brunch at Cafe Cuil, discover local produce with The Bracken Hide and enjoy the intimate, locally sourced meals at Scorrybreac Restaurant.
 Each offers a unique dining experience that captures the essence of Skye’s rich gastronomy.